supavitkod/Portfolio/docs/index.md

 ---
 # My brief profile

 As a _skilled and driven_ data analyst, I am passionate about transforming complex data into valuable insights and strategies.
-My expertise lies in building data-driven dashboards and visualizations using a combination of **Python**, **SQL**, and **Power BI**.
+My expertise lies in building data-driven dashboards and visualizations using a combination of **Python**, **SQL**, and **Power BI (with DAX)**.

 My journey in the field of data analysis began during my time at Mahidol University International College, where I graduated with a Bachelor of Business Administration in Finance.
 Through various coursework and projects, I honed my analytical skills and developed a strong foundation in data analysis.